WICG/pending-beacon/docs/fetch-later-api.md

 * Quota for request bodies for origin `https://b.com` X2+X5+X8 <= 64KB
 * Quota for request bodies for origin `https://c.com` X3+X6+X9 <= 64KB

-#### Quota delegation examplpes
+#### Quota delegation examples

-##### Using up the `minimal` quota:
+##### Using up the `minimal` quota

 ```
 Permissions-Policy: deferred-fetch=(self "https://b.com")
 ```

-1. A subframe of `b.com` receives 64KB upon creation
+1. A subframe of `b.com` receives 64KB upon creation.
-2. A subframe of `c.com` receives 8KB upon creation
+1. A subframe of `c.com` receives 8KB upon creation.
-3. 15 more subframes of different origins would receive `8KB` upon creation
+1. 15 more subframes of different origins would receive `8KB` upon creation.
-4. The next subframe would not be greanted any quota.
+1. The next subframe would not be greanted any quota.
-5. One of the subrames is removed.
+1. One of the subrames is removed.
 Its deferred fetches are sent.
-6. The next subframe would receive an 8KB quota again.
+1. The next subframe would receive an 8KB quota again.

-##### Revoking the `minimal` quota altogether:
+##### Revoking the `minimal` quota altogether

 ```
 Permissions-Policy: deferred-fetch=(self "https://b.com")
 Permissions-Policy: deferred-fetch-minimal=()
 ```

-1. A subframe of `b.com` receives 64KB upon creation
+1. A subframe of `b.com` receives 64KB upon creation.
-2. A subframe of `c.com` receives no quota upon creation
+1. A subframe of `c.com` receives no quota upon creation.
-3. The top-level document and its same-origin descendants can use up the full 640KB.
+1. The top-level document and its same-origin descendants can use up the full 640KB.

-##### Delegating quota from a subframe to its own subframes:
+##### Delegating quota from a subframe to its own subframes

 ```
 # Top level
 Permissions-Policy: deferred-fetch=(self "https://b.com" "http://c.com" "https://d.com")